Book on Barkcloth & Society by Rod Ewins

 [Best viewed at 1344 x 1840 or higher]

-My book Staying Fijian, co-published in 2009 by Crawford House Australia and the University of Hawaii Press, has been described in letters written to me, as "user friendly", "inspirational", a "wonderful book", and "one of my valued possessions".
+My book Staying Fijian, co-published in 2009 by Crawford House Australia and the University of Hawaii Press, has been described by readers/owners as "user friendly", "inspirational", a "wonderful book", and "one of my valued possessions".

-It is available direct from me within Australia for A$45 including postage (A$47 Express delivery) — a 40% DISCOUNT on full publisher price of $59.95 + $15p&p, and less than the cost of producing the book).
+It is available direct from me within Australia for A$25 including postage — a 67% DISCOUNT on full publisher price of $59.95 + $15p&p, and less than the cost of producing the book).

 ISBN Australia: 978-1-86333-302-9 ISBN USA: 978-0-8248-3112-7

 The book is in hardback, 402 pages, and measures 24.7 x 18.5 cm